-The existence of a CIA prison in Romania has been widely reported but its location has never been made public until a joint investigation by The Associated Press and German public television, ARD Panorama.
-The news organizations located the former prison and learned details of the facility where harsh interrogation tactics were used.
-ARD's program on the CIA prison will air Dec 8.
+A joint investigation by The Associated Press and German public television, ARD Panorama, however, located the former prison and unearthed details of the facility where harsh interrogation tactics were carried out.

 The Romanian prison was part of a network of so-called black sites that the CIA operated and controlled overseas in Thailand, Lithuania and Poland.
 All the prisons were closed by May 2006, and the CIA's detention and interrogation program ended in 2009.